WISH Beeswax Candles

 Do you add chemicals to your beeswax candles?

 No. We add no chemicals to our beeswax.
-All of our wax is 100% pure and natural.
+All of our wax is 100% and natural.
 It’s common for candle manufactures to use a mold release compound to help remove the candle from the mold after the wax is cooled.
 We do not use any type of mold release.

 Do you add scents to your beeswax candles?